planetmint/planetmint-driver-python/docs/usage.rst

        ...:     prepared_transfer_tx, private_keys=carly.private_key)

 Notice how Carly needs to reassign the remaining eight tokens to herself if she wants to only transfer two tokens (out of the available 10) to Bob.
-BigchainDB ensures that the amount being consumed in each transaction (with divisible assets) is the same as the amount being output.
+Planetmint ensures that the amount being consumed in each transaction (with divisible assets) is the same as the amount being output.
 This ensures that no amounts are lost.